Asian stocks rise after Wall St breaks string of declines – KION546

 BEIJING (AP) — Asian stocks rose Monday after Wall Street rebounded from a seven-week string of declines and China eased anti-virus curbs on business activity in Shanghai and Beijing.

 Shanghai, Tokyo, Hong Kong and Sydney advanced.
-Oil rose more than $1 per barrel to stay above $110.
+Oil stayed above $110 per barrel.

 On Wall Street, the benchmark S&P 500 index finished Friday up 6.6% for its biggest weekly gain in 18 months after surging inflation declined in April.
 U.S. markets will be closed Monday for a holiday.

-The Shanghai Composite Index advanced 0.6% to 3,148.16 after the Chinese government allowed more factories and shops in Beijing and Shanghai to reopen.
-Shanghai, the country’s commercial capital, announced tax breaks and subsidies to help businesses recover from a two-month shutdown.
+The Shanghai Composite Index advanced 0.5% to 3,145.77 after more factories and shops in Beijing and Shanghai were allowed to reopen.
+Shanghai, China’s commercial capital, announced tax breaks and subsidies to help businesses recover from a two-month shutdown.

 On Wall Street, the S&P 500 rose 2.5% on Friday to 4,158.24, propelled by gains for tech companies.